hodgesmr/mastodon_digest/README.md

 ```

 ```
-usage: mastodon_digest [-h] [-f TIMELINE] [-n {1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24}]
-                       [-s {ExtendedSimple,ExtendedSimpleWeighted,Simple,SimpleWeighted}] [-t {lax,normal,strict}]
-                       [-o OUTPUT_DIR] [--theme {light,default}]
+usage: mastodon_digest [-h] [-f TIMELINE] [-n HOURS] [-s {ExtendedSimple,ExtendedSimpleWeighted,Simple,SimpleWeighted}] [-t {lax,normal,strict}] [-o OUTPUT_DIR] [--theme {light,default}] [-l LANG]

 options:
-  -h, --help            show this help message and exit -f TIMELINE           The timeline to summarize: Expects 'home', 'local' or 'federated', or 'list:id', 'hashtag:tag' (default:
+  -h, --help            show this help message and exit -f TIMELINE           The timeline to summarize: Expects 'home', 'local' or 'federated', or 'list:id', 'hashtag:tag' (default: home)
-                        home)
-  -n {1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24}
-                        The number of hours to include in the Mastodon Digest (default: 12) -s {ExtendedSimple,ExtendedSimpleWeighted,Simple,SimpleWeighted}
+  -n HOURS              The number of hours to include in the Mastodon Digest (default: 12) -s {ExtendedSimple,ExtendedSimpleWeighted,Simple,SimpleWeighted}
                         Which post scoring criteria to use.
 Simple scorers take a geometric mean of boosts and favs.
 Extended scorers include reply counts in the geometric mean.
-Weighted scorers multiply the score by an inverse square root of the author's followers, to reduce the influence of large accounts. (default:
+Weighted scorers multiply the score by an inverse square root of the author's followers, to reduce the influence of large accounts. (default: SimpleWeighted)
-                        SimpleWeighted)
   -t {lax,normal,strict}
-                        Which post threshold criteria to use. lax = 90th percentile, normal = 95th percentile, strict = 98th
-                        percentile (default: normal)
+                        Which post threshold criteria to use. lax = 90th percentile, normal = 95th percentile, strict = 98th percentile (default: normal)
   -o OUTPUT_DIR         Output directory for the rendered digest (default: ./render/) --theme {light,default}
-                        Named template theme with which to render the digest (default: default)
+                        Named template theme with which to render the digest (default: default) -l LANG               Language to filter for (default: *)
 ```

 If you are running with Docker and make, you can pass flags as: